-The reference controllers used as entry in our controller are given by the user to define the walking gait of the character.
-In our case we chose to generate them by using an offline optimisation.
 The goal of the offline optimization is to find the optimal parameters of our controller for a given scenario (target character's sagittal speed and liquid height).
 The considered parameters are the 51 key points for the trajectory of the following elements: pelvis, lower back joint (L1 vertebrae), stance ankle, swing ankle, stance knee, swing foot.